eszypulski/D3Spring24/README.md

 ![An awkward young girl](/images/1998---%20Betsy.jpg)

-*I mainly used it to build frame-ridden, brown and magenta (???) websites to document inside jokes between me and my friends.*
+*Note: I mainly used it to build frame-ridden, brown and magenta (???) websites with my friends.*